 Seeing that there are so many close-minded people in the world, you can take it upon yourself to try to educate some of the people you meet or you can volunteer in groups that have more outspoken representatives that can speak about transgender people on your behalf.
 I believe that education is the key to convincing others that we are people, too, just like everyone else.

-Some transsexuals love to tell their life stories to others, but I will tell you, with all truth and honesty, that another transsexual who has been through the entire process of transition will likely not care about your transition process because her journey has been a long, arduous, and oftentimes painful one.
+Some transsexuals love to tell their life stories to others, but I will tell you, with all truth and honesty, that another transsexual who has been through the entire transition process will probably not care about your transition process because her journey has been a long, arduous, and oftentimes painful one.
 While some of you may find it invigorating to open your soul to another transsexual, bear in mind that she may not feel the same way.
 If she opens up and reveals her story, then great, otherwise it is better to tell your story to others who are at the same point as you in your development.
 That way the two of you have a common ground on which you can relate your experiences.
 Don't waste a more experienced person's time with your story, especially your struggles, unless she offers to help you.
 Instead, tell a professional, preferably a therapist or close friend.
 Doing so will help you more than telling some random stranger.

 Everyone is entitled to their own opinions.
 I always tell it like it is, but many people don't want to hear the truth.
 They want to hear things sugar-coated or through rose-colored glasses.
 The truth hurts and is very painful for some people and to them I say go speak to your therapist about your issues.
 Don't take it out on someone who tells the truth.
 Look upon the people who've successfully integrated themselves into society as inspirations for you to follow.
 Do not despise them.
 Embrace them!
 They told you the truth because they know you can be better.
 If they didn't care about your well-being, they'd lie to your face about how great you are already.

 It doesn't get better for some